Top Strategies for Finding a Good Property Manager

 Get Referrals From Different Sources

-The first tip for finding a property manager is through word of mouth.
+One of the best ways to find a good property manager is through referrals from people you trust.
 By talking to real estate agents and other property owners in your area you may be able to find some great options.
-You should get a list of the property managers or property management companies they have used or are currently using.
-It is important to ask what they have been happy with and what problems they have had.
+Get a list of the property managers or property management companies they have used or are currently using.

 A referral can be biased.
 This is why it is important to get referrals from different sources.
 If you hear the same thing about a property manager or company multiple times, whether it is good or bad, there is a greater chance that it is true.

-The next tip is to do your own research.
-You can also do an online search for property management companies.
+While you may find a great property manager through a referral, it is important to do your own research.
+You can search online for property management companies.
 Websites like T-Rex Global and AllPropertyManagement allow you to plug in the size of your property and your location and they will generate a list of property management companies in your area.

-Before wasting time interviewing a property manager, you should check out the company’s reviews on sites like https://www.yelp.com/about or even Facebook.
+Once you have a few names, you should check out the company’s reviews on sites like Yelp or even Facebook.
 It’s not a bad idea to check with the Better Business Bureau as well to see what kind of rating the company has and if any complaints have been filed against them.

 In your research, you may come across some of the same companies that you got through referrals.
 This will allow you to learn more about the company and see additional reviews.